MET4 Empirical Methods

-Teaching consists of plenary lectures and data labs.
-In the data labs students will work with exercises and cases from the textbook.
+Teaching consists of interactive sessions and lectures given at campus.
+Most of the curriculum will be supported by online based modules containing short videos, exercises and notes.
+The students will work with data labs containing exercises and cases from the textbook.
 Student will have to hand in an assignment to document competence in the use of statistical software and reporting of results.

 It is recommended that the students are in command of the contents of MET3.